Before Television: Childhood

 Before Television by Family Tree Video

 If you were born in the last 40 years, it might be difficult to imagine life before television, computers and cell phones.
-Modern technology is such an integral part of our life that we panic if the power goes out, misplace our phone or lose an internet connection.
+Modern technology is such an integral part of our life that we panic if we misplace our phone, lose an internet connection or an error message appears on our TV.

 So what did our parents and grandparents do before modern technology was so prevalent?
-What did children do after school, on weekends and on over the summer break?
+What did they do as children after school, on weekends and on over the summer break?

-Below are a few ways in which our parents, grandparents and great-grandparents spent their free time.
+Below are a few ways in which our parents, grandparents and great-grandparents spent their free time in their early years.

 Before Television